Knit Hats and Neck Tubes

 Typically, it’s lightweight, crushable and takes little space in your pack or pocket.
 It’s worth carrying one.

 An alternative piece of gear is the neck tube.
 Lately many commercial varieties are available with a myriad of names.
-Some brands are: xxxxxxxxxxxxxxxxxxxxx
+They are known by many names: Neck Tube, Neck Gaiter, Multiclava, Turtle Fur, Buff, etc.

 An extremely versatile piece of gear, you can wear it as a neck scar, head band, hat, hood, balaclava or as a hand muff for cold hands.
 These come in knitted wool or acrylic yarn, various fleeces, thin patterned fabric for a stylish look – take your choice.